 A lot of variations exist in the Middle East, and baba ghanoush is one of them.
 While these two dips share many similarities, the primary difference is that baba ghanoush has a good quantity of tahini added to it.
 This delicious Greek eggplant dip focuses on the eggplant allowing it to be the star of the dish.

 If you end up with a bitter eggplant, try removing the seeds.
 This will help remove any bitterness.

 Yes.
 There are no animal-derived ingredients in it.

 Melitzanosalata - Greek Eggplant Dip

 - ⅓-½ cup extra virgin olive oil, (adjust as necessary)

 - 3 tbsp vinegar, red wine

 - ¼ cup flat-leaf parsley, loosely packed

-- Place the eggplant, garlic, breadcrumbs, ⅓ cup olive oil, salt, pepper and parsley in a food processor and whizz until smooth.
+- Place the eggplant flesh, garlic, breadcrumbs, olive oil, salt, pepper and parsley in a food processor and blend until smooth.

 - Serve the melitzanosalata immediately or refrigerate for a few hours and serve later.